theSherwood/Mentat/README.md

 # Notes

-1. in the default setup, the release files inside `editions/release/output` won't be under `git` source code control.
-The rationale is to keep generated files out of the manged sources.
-However, if you want to **keep them instead** under `git` control, simply remove the file `.gitignore` in `editions/release/`.
+1. This skeleton plugin has been edited from its original version so that the released demo build of the wiki ends up in the root directory for ease in producing a github hosted page.
+This only works if the default release name of demowiki.html is used.
+   It will then appear as index.html in the root directory.

+2. The .gitignore files of this repository have been edited to reduce the number of of files that appear in the github repository of your plugin.
+Go to the .gitignore file in the root directory and follow the simple instructions to enable this.